google/gematria/README.md

 $ virtualenv env
 $ . env/bin/activate

+# Compile the requirements file.
+$ bazel run :requirements.update

 # Install Python dependencies.
 $ pip install -r requirements.txt

+# On OS X only.
+The dependencies of tensorflow-ranking are not set up correctly
+# and it needs to be installed manually.
+$ pip install --no-deps tensorflow-ranking.

 # Build the project, run tests, ...
 $ bazel build ...